Multilevel Modeling of Non-Normal Data

 Lodging Reservation Instructions

-A block of guest rooms has been reserved at the The Congress Plaza Hotel, 520 S. Michigan Avenue, Chicago, IL 60605 at a special rate of $189 per night.
-This location is about a 5 minute walk to the seminar location.
-You can make a reservation online by clicking here.
+Congress Plaza Hotel, 520 S. Michigan Avenue, Chicago, IL 60605.
+This location is about a 5-minute walk to the seminar location.
+You can make a reservation online by clicking here for a rate of $189 per night.
 Alternately, you can call 312-427-3800 x 5025 or toll free at 1-800-635-1666 during business hours and identify yourself as part of the Statistical Horizons room block.
 For guaranteed rate and availability, you must reserve your room no later than Monday, April 17, 2017.

 - Introduction to multilevel analysis